litmuschaos/litmus-docs/website/versioned_docs/version-1.1.0/architecture.md

 **Chaos-Experiments**

-Chaos Experiment is a CR and are available as YAML files on <a href="https://hub.litmuschaos.io" target="_blank">Chaos Hub</a>.
-For more details visit Chaos Hub [documentation](chaoshub.md).
+Chaos Experiment is a CR and are available as YAML files on <a href="https://hub.litmuschaos.io" target="_blank">ChaosHub</a>.
+For more details visit ChaosHub [documentation](chaoshub.md).

 **Chaos-Engine**